limyifan1/limyifan1.github.io/readings.md

 ## Weekly Readings

+### Week of August 18, 2025

+* [Turning Claude Code Into My Best Design Partner](https://betweentheprompts.com/design-partner) - ask Claude to write a design doc first then iterate.
+This helps with collaboration, having a source of truth beyond the chat conv, and forcing thought before implementation.

 ### Week of August 11, 2025

 * [Uber is reading itself for the driverless age - again](https://economist.com/business/2025/08/07/uber-is-readying-itself-for-the-driverless-age-again) - Uber previously sunk $3bn into driverless cars but shut it due to safety risks.
 Current strategy to partner with self-driving companies.
 But companies might gain enough brand recognition to have their own app.